dineshmendhe-rutgers/IFH---Database-Series-2022/Day 2 - DDL Commands and More/README.md

 * Primary key, Foreign key and Unique contraint creates indexes by default.
 * Primary key provides fastest lookup.
 * Equality first and range next.
-* Avoid negative clauses (IS NOT, IS NOT NULL, NOT IN, NOT LIKE, etc.) and subqueries to improve performance.
 <br/>

 ## 👉 Basic SQL Queries  <a name="basic-sql-queries"></a>